 The law requires every employer to automatically enrol workers into a workplace pension scheme if they:

-- Are aged at least 22 but are under state pension age;
+- are aged at least 22 but are under state pension age;

-- Earn at least £10,000 a year; and
+- earn at least £10,000 a year; and

-- Work or normally work in the UK
+- work or normally work in the UK

 In doing so, your employer will consequently make additional contributions (as well as you!) to your pension pot, whilst the government will also provide a small bonus in the form of a tax relief.